-Performing artists.
-If you are a qualified performing artist, include your qualified educational expenses with any other employee business expenses on Form 1040, line 31.
-You do not have to itemize your deductions on Schedule A (Form 1040), and the deduction is not subject to the 2%-of-adjusted-gross-income limit.
+If you are a qualified performing artist, or a state (or local) government official who is paid in whole or in part on a fee basis, you can deduct your qualified educational expenses as an adjustment to gross income rather than as an itemized deduction.
+Include your qualified educational expenses with any other employee business expenses on line 32 of Form 1040.
+You do not have to itemize your deductions on Schedule A (Form 1040), and deduction is not subject to 2%-of-adjusted-gross-income limit.
 You must complete Form 2106 or 2106-EZ to figure your deduction even if you meet the requirements described earlier under Form not required.